rocky-linux/documentation/docs/desktop/display/installing_nvidia_gpu_drivers.md

 ## Conclusion

-Congratulations!
 You have successfully installed NVIDIA GPU drivers on your system using NVIDIA's official repository.
 Enjoy the enhanced capabilities of your NVIDIA GPU that the default Nouveau drivers can not provide.